f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

     }
     smallpartition-1#

-This can also be done from each chassis partition’s GUI interface.
-Log into the chassis partition GUI.
+This can also be done from each chassis partition’s webUI interface.
+Log into the chassis partition webUI.
 Then go to **System Utilities -> Configuration Backup**.
 Click **Create** to save the confd database configuration and provide a name.

 .. image:: images/velos_f5os_configuration_backup_and_restore/image5.png
   :align: center